bayeslab/multisensory/README.md

-# obresearch2017
+# Multisensory Integration
-Research with Professor Colin Dawson, Tao Hong, and others in the Neuroscience Deparment.
+Research involving statistical and machine learning modeling by the Bayes Lab team of sensory integration data from Prof. Leslie Kwakye's lab at Oberlin.